michellevit/YouTube-Reddit-Episode-Auto-Poster/README.txt

 -os
 -dotenv
 Other:
--pip
--a google account
+-a Google account
 -a YouTube API key
--a reddit account
+-a Reddit account
--a reddit API key
+-a Reddit API key
 -mySQL Workbench